Cheers to Reliability Design: Creating a Safer, More Efficient & Cost-Effective Business

 George Parada, CMRP | Director of Engineering Services

-This session will highlight how Constellation Brands is approaching world-class reliability by commissioning new equipment and facilities that meet the requirements of not only the operations team, but also the maintenance and reliability teams; providing proper training and resources for operations and maintenance personnel prior to commissioning new projects; and using a new understanding of the total cost of ownership to optimize operational costs.
+This session will highlight how Constellation Brands is approaching world-class reliability by commissioning new equipment and facilities that meet the requirements of not only the maintenance teams, but also the operations teams; driving reliability-centered design, providing proper training and resources for operations and maintenance personnel at the right time; and using a much more organized approach to optimize operational costs.